 (There is countless opportunity found from this analysis!)

 From then on, you can scroll down to review keywords per domain.
-Note that seoClarity reports on rankings per keyword too, giving you additional data points on which you could base your next actions.
+Note that seoClarity also reports on rankings per keyword, giving you additional data points to base your next actions on.

-I agree, identifying the content gap is actually easy.
-But figuring out where to start closing it, particularly if you’re dealing with tens of thousands (or more) of potential keywords poses quite a challenge.
+Identifying the content gap is easy.
+But figuring out where to start closing it (especially when dealing with tens of thousands of potential keywords) poses quite a challenge.

-Strategy #1: Start With Keywords Relevant to Assets You Already Have
+Strategy #1: Start With Keywords Relevant to Your Existing Assets

-The biggest challenge when you’re trying to rank for all those additional keywords is producing quality content that could help you achieve that.
-But the chances are that you already have some assets that could help you rank for some phrases.
-And to utilize it in this strategy, you might just need to do update some existing pages to make them more relevant for additional keywords.
+The biggest challenge when trying to rank for all those additional keywords is producing quality content.
+But you likely already have some assets that could help you rank for these new phrases.

-So, start by identifying keywords that relate to pages or other content assets you already have.
+Rather than churning out a ton of new content, start by identifying keywords that relate to pages or other content assets you already have.
+Then, update those existing assets to make them more relevant for the additional keywords.

 Strategy #2: Target Commercial Keywords First

-The premise behind this strategy is simple - by their nature, commercial keywords promise the highest opportunity for achieving ROI.
-And so, focusing on them first helps you quickly deliver results for your organization.
+The premise behind this strategy is simple: commercial keywords provide the highest opportunity for achieving ROI.
+So focusing on them first helps you quickly deliver results for your organization.

-To begin, assess your content gap keywords to identify phrases that correspond with the buying intent.
-They will also relate to various content assets you already have — product pages, sales pages, etc. And so, to target many of them, you’ll just need to update content on those pages.
+To begin, assess your content gap keywords to identify phrases that correspond with buying intent.
+Many of these keywords will likely relate to various content assets you already have — product pages, sales pages, etc. As such, you’ll just need to update the content on those pages to target them.

-Additionally, you could begin building dedicated landing pages.
-Although it will take time, given the potential revenue they might generate, the project would be well worth it.
+You could also begin building dedicated landing pages.
+While this will take time and resources, the potential revenue they might generate could make the project well worth it.

 Strategy #3: Target Quick Gains

-In this case, I understand quick gains as keywords you are sure you could outrank the competition for fast.
-These could be keywords you already have existing high-quality content assets for (as per the strategy #1 above).
-But also, phrases where you can quickly exercise your domain authority to overtake the SERPs.
+These could be keywords you already have existing high-quality content assets for or phrases where you can quickly exercise your domain authority to overtake the SERPs.

-Another good example are phrases that relate to areas in which have a great expertise and could create more valuable content.
+Another prime example is phrases connected to areas where you already possess great expertise.
+As such, it would be easy for you to generate highly valuable content without completing much additional research.
 The key to this particular strategy is to identify phrases you could rank for quickly to show the ROI of closing the content gap most quickly.

 Strategy #4: Conduct a Content Audit

-Maybe most important, a content audit helps evaluate your content performance and points to opportunities of poor performing content that might need to be removed from your site.
+Perhaps most importantly, a content audit helps evaluate your content performance and reveals poor-performing content that might need to be removed from your site.

 Key Takeaways